nelishahapuni/swift-masterlist/README.md

 - automatically reflect changes on each other
 - Ex.
 When ViewModel changes, view updates.
 - Observability: Combine Framework

+# Clean Architecture
+- architectural pattern to create *modular, scalable, and maintainable* software by separating concerns into layers

+1. Presentation Layer (UI)
+    - SwiftUI View + View Model = Presentation Logic
+    - Views: UI elements & user interactions
+    - View Models: presentation logic & communicate with use case layer

+2. Use Case Layer (Business Logic)
+    - use cases encapsulate business logic and rules
+    - independent of the UI and data source implementations
+    - interacts with the entities and calls the data source interfaces for data retrieval or persistence

+3. Entities:
+    - domain-specific business objects or models
+    - encapsulate the core data structures and business rules of the app

+4. Data Source Layer (Gateway):
+    - interfaces for data access, such as repositories or API clients
+    - implemented by concrete classes or services that interact with external data sources
+    - data source layer abstracts the details of data storage and retrieval

+- Dependency Rule:
+    - The direction of dependencies is strictly controlled, with the inner layers not depending on the outer layers
+    - Dependencies flow from the outer layers (UI) toward the inner layers (use cases, entities)

 # Navigation
 (UIKit)